Skip to main content

 Supports lean muscle mass and metabolic function, which are foundational to cardiovascular health.
 It can also improve energy and motivation for physical activity, an indirect but potent benefit.

-The Role Of Growth Hormone Peptides
+The Role of Growth Hormone Peptides

-Beyond the primary sex hormones, another axis of endocrine function with profound implications for is the Growth Hormone (GH) and Insulin-like Growth Factor 1 (IGF-1) axis.
+Beyond the primary sex hormones, another axis of endocrine function with profound implications for cardiovascular health is the Growth Hormone (GH) and Insulin-like Growth Factor 1 (IGF-1) axis.
 GH production naturally declines with age, contributing to sarcopenia (age-related muscle loss), increased body fat, and impaired recovery.
 These changes are also risk factors for cardiovascular decline.
 Growth Hormone Peptide Therapy is an advanced strategy that uses specific peptides to stimulate the body’s own production of GH from the pituitary gland.

 This approach is fundamentally different from administering synthetic HGH.
 It works with the body’s natural feedback loops, promoting a more physiological, pulsatile release of GH.
 The combination of CJC-1295 and Ipamorelin is a widely used and synergistic protocol.